 Gansevoort is a medium-sized town located in the state of New York.
 With a population of 28,824 people and four constituent neighborhoods, Gansevoort is the 55th largest community in New York.

-Gansevoort is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Gansevoort is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Gansevoort is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Gansevoort who work in management occupations (11.75%), sales jobs (11.11%), and office and administrative support (10.20%).
+There are especially a lot of people living in Gansevoort who work in management occupations (11.05%), office and administrative support (10.86%), and sales jobs (10.22%).

 Also of interest is that Gansevoort has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Gansevoort are very well educated compared to the average community in the nation: 37.88% of adults in Gansevoort have a bachelor's degree or even advanced degree.
+The education level of Gansevoort citizens is very high relative to the national average among all cities (21.84%): 38.42% of adults in Gansevoort have a bachelor's degree or even advanced degree.

 The people who call Gansevoort home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gansevoort residents report their race to be White, followed by Asian.
 Important ancestries of people in Gansevoort include Irish, Italian, German, English, and French.

 The most common language spoken in Gansevoort is English.
 Other important languages spoken here include Italian and Polish.